alexmrbarreira/Titanic_Kaggle_challenge/README.md

 This plots some basic data trends such as the number of passengers and survive probability as a function of the various features.
 It plots also the correlation matrix of the features.

 #### model_1_byhand.py
 This defines a couple of prediction models built by hand from visualy inspecting the basic data trends.
 Eg., a model where all female survive, or a model where also all male under the age of 9 also survive.
-It checks the performance of the models on the validation set.
+It checks the performance of the models on the validation set, and also prepares the file for the Kaggle submission.

 #### model_2_dnn.py
+This defines a fully connected neural network model, trains it and checks its performance on the validation set.
+It also prepares the file for the Kaggle submission.

 #### model_3_trees.py
+This defines a decision tree and random forest classifier models, trains them and check their performance on the validation set.
+It also prepares the file for the Kaggle submission.

 #### plot_features_importances.py

-#### prepare_training_data.py
+This runs a series of feature importance simulations for the neural network (model_2) and tree-based (model_3) models.
+The feature importance is worked out by randomizing each of the passenger features; the numerical value of the importance is the inverse of the accuracy degradation after ramdomization.